4dboard/Proxy-yxorP/README.md

 cache* systems such as Memcache and Redis.
 This is accomplished by bypassing the serialisation and deserialization processes, which resulted a significantly faster cache.

+The Bugsnag error reporting and warning system now supports yxorP in its most complete version after an upgrade.
+This was done to assure Bugsnag's compatibility with the modification.
+Changes to the *default logging* system may be done in as little as two minutes due to the program's compatibility with the great majority of the *industry's primary error tracking systems*.

 ![image](https://user-images.githubusercontent.com/6468571/174922574-d5a246b5-c30e-4a63-bc22-4957184feef9.png)

 yxorP was designed to operate with either a stateless server (Apache) or a *stateful server* (Swoole) which are *